cloudfauj/cloudfauj/docs/create-env.md

 This means our server is responding to our requests and we currently don't have any environments to deploy apps to.
 Let's create one!

+---
+**NOTE**

-**NOTE**: Cloudfauj is not responsible for any costs you incur while following this guide.
+Cloudfauj is not responsible for any costs you incur while following this guide.

+---

 ## Prerequisites
 To be able to create infrastructure, you need an **AWS Account**.
 Cloudfauj server should already be able to make requests to this account (see [permissions required](./getting-started.md#iam-permissions)).